simonthum/ical2org/README.md

 * Handles vTODOs, not just events
 * can be adapted to your setup by you ;)

-This is intended for ruby-savy people; until it grows command-line options that is the conditio sine qua non.
+This is intended for ruby-savvy people; until it grows command-line options that is the conditio sine qua non.

 ## Install